Building climate resilience with small scale farmers

 Planting unfamiliar crops can naturally make farmers apprehensive, which is why we believe drought-resistant crops have not been widely adopted to date.

 We offer interested farmers direct e-cash transfers as incentives to mitigate the perceived financial risk associated with an unfamiliar crop.
 We also provide seeds and training.

-In the 2018-19 growing season, we supported 40 Zambian farming families to grow sorghum, a drought-resistant African grain that was a staple in Zambia before corn was introduced.
+Since 2019, we have supported over 600 Zambian farming families to grow sorghum, a drought-resistant African grain that was a staple in Zambia before corn (maize) was introduced.

-The sorghum, however, is thriving.
-But don't take our word for it.
-See what the farmers had to say in the video above.
+See what the farmers had to say about growing sorghum in their own words in the video above.

-The AgRI team is led by Pio Mwanza and Mark Brown.
+The AgRI team was co-founded by Pio Mwanza and Mark Brown.
 The two first met working for the Nyimba District Farmers Association in Zambia in 2008.
-Since then they have worked in agriculture and social finance in Zambia, Ghana and Canada.
+Since then they have worked in agriculture and social finance in Zambia, Ghana, and Canada.

 Pio is an expert in tropical agriculture with over twenty five years of farming experience in Zambia.
 He has seven years of experience as a project manager and agricultural extension officer with COMACO and the Nyimba District Farmers Association, where he served as Secretary for the Kacholola branch.

 Pio holds a Diploma from the Natural Resources Development College (University of Zambia) in Food and Nutrition, and a Certificate in Agricultural Science from Twin Fountain Agricultural Institute.